Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 The techniques for establishing decay in time and in fact the precise late-time asymptotics for solutions to the wave equation on sub-extremal backgrounds \textit{break down} in the case of ERN.
 Indeed, a large portion of the analysis of perturbations of sub-extremal black holes exploits the celebrated \textit{redshift effect} along the event horizon.
 This \textit{local} version of the redshift effect, which essentially depends on the strict positivity of the surface gravity of the event horizon (see \cite{redshift, lecturesMD}), can be illustrated as follows: consider two observers A and B entering the black hole region such that A crosses the event horizon first (see Figure \ref{fig:p4551ref}).
 Suppose A emits a light signal that travels along the event horizon and is intercepted by B. Then the frequency of this signal as measured by B will be ``shifted to the red" when compared to the frequency measured by A.

 The vanishing of the surface gravity of extremal event horizons means that \textit{the redshift effect along the event horizon degenerates on extremal black holes} and hence cannot be used as a stabilizing mechanism.
 In fact, it was shown in \cite{SA10, aretakis1, aretakis2} that solutions to the wave equation on ERN satisfy a \textit{conservation law along the event horizon} $\mathcal{H}^{+}$.
 Consider the translation-invariant vector field $Y=\partial_r$.
 Note that $Y$ is transversal to the event horizon as in the figure below.
-Consider the advanced time parameter $\tau$ and denote by $S_{\tau_0}=\h\cap \{\tau=\tau_0\}$ the corresponding spherical sections of the event horizon.
+Consider the advanced time parameter $\tau$ (explicitly defined in Section \ref{sec:TheHyperboloidalFoliation}) which is comparable to the Schwarzschild coordinate time $t$ away from the event horizon and null infinity and denote by $S_{\tau_0}=\h\cap \{\tau=\tau_0\}$ the corresponding spherical sections of the event horizon.

 Then, the surface integrals

 are \textbf{independent} of $\tau$.
 Here $\omega=(\theta,\varphi)$ and $d\omega=\sin\theta d\theta d\varphi$.
 We will frequently refer to $H_{0}[\psi]$ as a \textit{conserved charge} for $\psi$.
 This conservation law is certainly an obstruction to decay for generic initial data for which $H_0[\psi]\neq 0$.
 It can further been shown that higher order derivatives asymptotically \textbf{blow up} along $\h$: for $k\geq 2$ as $\tau\rightarrow +\infty$.
 Here $c_k$ are constants that depend only on $M,k$.
 The growth along $\h$ of (transversal) derivatives yields a genuine \textit{horizon instability of extremal black holes} which can in fact be measured by local observers who cross the event horizon \cite{hm2012,zimmerman2}.
 On the other hand, it can be shown that \textit{away} from the event horizon $\psi$ and \underline{all} its derivatives $Y^{k}\psi$ \textbf{decay} in time.
 This means that one may regard $H_0$ as a type of \textit{horizon ``hair''} associated to the event horizon.
 We remark that an analogous version of the horizon instability holds also for scalar perturbations of extremal Kerr \cite{aretakis4, hj2012} and in fact for many other types of perturbations in various settings (see Sections \ref{sec:TheHorizonInstabilityOfExtremalBlackHoles} and \ref{sec:PreviousWorksOnLateTimeAsymptoticsOnERN}).